jcallerame/photogallery/README.md

 This is my Photo Gallery web application.
 It is not finished yet.
 The back end is complete but is not fully tested.
 The front end is in its early stages.

-The back end is written in Java and uses MongoDB, and the front end is written in Javascript using the Angular framework.
+The back end is written in Java and uses MongoDB, and the front end is written in Javascript using the Angular 2 framework.

 ## Building and Running the Back End

+Install GraphicsMagick (http://www.graphicsmagick.org/), and also install the JPEG (http://www.ijg.org/), ZLIB (http://www.zlib.net/), and LIBPNG (http://www.libpng.org/pub/png/pngcode.html) libraries.

 Install Java SE 8 JDK, MongoDB, Gradle, and Wildfly.